 Filming at night was wonderfully atmospheric - the building felt like an eerie cathedral dedicated to industry, with its representative deity emitting a soft pink light amongst the cast iron...

-A few weeks later I returned to the pumping station on a rare open day when they were running one of the engines that they had spent 18 years restoring.
-More on this at a later date once I've edited the video footage...
+A few weeks later I returned to the pumping station on a rare open day when they were running one of the engines that they had spent 18 years restoring - definitely worth a visit if you get the chance.